michaelchadwick/ybixo-book/src/guide/structs.md

 It's a nice shortcut that we can use to avoid writing the full name of the type over and over.
 It also means that if we decide to rename the type, we only have to change its name in one place within its definition.

-In Oxiby, static function names don't have any special meaning, so we don't have to name constructors anything specific like `new`, as we do in other programming languages.
+In Ybixo, static function names don't have any special meaning, so we don't have to name constructors anything specific like `new`, as we do in other programming languages.
 However, `new` is a coventional name that most programmers will find unsurprising, so it's a good idea to use for a type's main constructor.

 > **Warning: The `Self` type alias is not yet available.